What to do when your fundraiser stalls

 There are additional ways you can use social media to your advantage:

-• Follow organizations that are related to your cause.
-For example, if you’re raising money for breast cancer, follow breast cancer organizations that you could reach out to for advice.
+• Follow organisations that are related to your cause.
+For example, if you’re raising money for breast cancer, follow breast cancer organisations that you could reach out to for advice.

-• Follow marketing and crowdfunding experts on Facebook and Twitter for tips on how to use social media to best promote your fundraiser.
+• Follow marketing and crowdfunding experts on Facebook and X for tips on how to use social media to best promote your fundraiser.

-• Use a hashtag for your fundraiser so that when it’s continually used on social media, it will link to your fundraiser posts and people will start to recognize it as being associated with your fundraiser.
+• Use a unique hashtag for your fundraiser so that when it’s continually used on social media, it will link to your fundraiser posts and people will start to recognize it as being associated with your fundraiser.
+Be sure to use hashtags intentionally; use emotionally charged language, insert a few broad tags, and limit the number of hashtags you use to best fit the platform.

 1. Ask for advice